 Boulder Dash's primary feature is that boulders and diamonds are subject to gravity, but the player is not.
 A stack of rocks and diamonds will roll off of each other into a pile if there is room to do so.
 A careless player may find himself crushed or trapped beneath a mountain of rubble.
 Certain enemies, when killed, explode into diamonds which can either be collected or kill enemies or players beneath them.
 Other enemies simply explode, like highly mobile Exploding Barrels, which can be necessary for blasting a hole in a wall.

 Boulder Dash was also a technical achievement, with large, freely-scrolling multi-screen levels potentially filled with falling rubble and roaming enemies.
 It achieved this effect on relatively underpowered hardware by way of its Invisible Grid; everything moved one "tile" at a time, and enemies were lethal if the player was simply adjacent to them.

 This work shows examples of:

-- Brutal Bonus Level: the V-shaped (and thankfully optional) bonus round, depicted here◊.
+- Brutal Bonus Level: The V-shaped (and thankfully optional) bonus round, depicted here◊.

-- Camera Screw: While the camera tries to keep the plater in-view, it's possible to outrun the camera if the speed is high enough.
+- Camera Screw: While the camera tries to keep the player in-view, it's possible to outrun the camera if the speed is high enough.
 Even without outrunning the camera, you have to be dangerously close to the edge to cause it to pan.

 - Fan Sequel: Visit sites that offer ROM files of C-64 games and you will find literally hundreds of home-grown Boulder Dash sequels.
 Megablasters for the Amstrad CPC was also massive.

-- Nothing Is Scarier: the only music outside the title theme is heard when the clock is ticking out.
+- Nothing Is Scarier: The only music besides the title theme is heard when the clock is ticking out.
 Imagine if the last ten seconds were represented by ascending notes, coming in the same number.
 As one YouTube user commented on the above link (see "Ear Worm"):The "last seconds sound" is still making me pee my pants.

-- Selective Gravity: An inversion of most video game examples: Everything is subject to gravity but you.
+- Selective Gravity: An inversion of most video game examples- Everything is subject to gravity but you.

-- Sequel Difficulty Spike: it can be argued that the less-known "Boulder Dash 2", both for the Commodore64 and designed by Peter Liepa, requires the player to have played the first one before the second, given that the very first level of the second requires the player to blast a hole in a wall by killing a dragonfly (the square-shaped enemy).
+- Sequel Difficulty Spike: It can be argued that the less-known "Boulder Dash 2", both for the Commodore 64 and designed by Peter Liepa, requires the player to have played the first one before the second, given that the very first level of the second requires the player to blast a hole in a wall by killing a dragonfly (the square-shaped enemy).
 This game mechanic, alongside the Magic Wall that also shows up in the aforementioned first level, doesn't show up until halfway through the first game, and it's usually exclusive to advanced players (trust us on this one).